-With the gradual recovery of assessed property values within the District resulting from continued slow improvement in economic conditions, FY 2016/17 property tax revenues received by the District are expected to return to the pre-recession peak of FY 2007/08.
-Due to the recovery of property tax revenues, combined with growth in emergency medical services cost recovery over the same time period, the District is in a position to restore services eliminated during the recession.
-As a result, the proposed FY 2016/17 Preliminary Budget presented herein for the Board of Directors' consideration reflects the staffing of Engine 106, last operated on a regular basis in 2011.
+With the gradual recovery of assessed property values within the District resulting from continued slow improvement in economic conditions, FY 2016/17 property tax revenues received by the District are expected to exceed the pre-recession peak of FY 2007/08.
+Due to the recovery of property tax revenues, combined with growth in emergency medical services cost recovery over the same time period as well as funding received under the Staffing for Adequate Fire and Emergency Response (SAFER) grant program, the District is in a position to restore previously eliminated services.
+As a result, the proposed FY 2016/17 Final Budget presented herein for the Board of Directors' consideration reflects the staffing of Engine 106 effective July 1, 2016 and Truck 26 effective October 1, 2016.

-In addition to the restoration of services, and as presented in more detail below, the FY 2016/17 Preliminary Budget also reflects increased spending resulting from labor cost escalation and required capital replacements and other equipment needs.
-Overall, the Preliminary Budget reflects a planned use of General Fund resources essentially equal to projected revenues for FY 2016/17, resulting in a slight deficit of approximately \$300,000.
-Reflecting the continued deferral of capital expenditures that could not be accommodated in FY 2016/17 combined with further labor cost escalation, a preliminary General Fund projection for FY 2017/18 results in identified expenditures exceeding projected revenues by approximately \$10 million.
+In addition to the restoration of services, and as presented in more detail below, the FY 2016/17 Final Budget also reflects increased spending resulting from labor cost escalation and required capital replacements and other equipment needs.
+The Final Budget reflects General Fund expenditures essentially equal to projected General Fund revenues, with an overall planned use of General Fund reserves of approximately \$2 million to fund capital purchases.

 As in the past, management will continue to work collaboratively with the Board and labor to aggressively seek out new sources of revenue and cost saving opportunities.
-The Preliminary Budget for FY 2016/17 as well as projections for FY 2017/18 and future years will continue to be refined as more information is known.
-Our overriding goals will be to restore and optimize services to the greatest extent possible, ensure that the ongoing all-risk fire, rescue and emergency medical needs of the District are met, and provide adequate reserves for future contingencies.
+The Final Budget for FY 2016/17 will continue to be refined as more information is known.
+Our overriding goals will be to optimize services to the greatest extent possible, ensure that the ongoing all-risk fire, rescue and emergency medical needs of the District are met, and provide adequate reserves for future contingencies.